Optical fiber sensing technology for smart structures

 We are also proud to announce the recent development of a new type of LiDAR.
 For more information, please see the press release (in Japanese).

 Distributed optical fiber sensors

 Optical fiber sensors that can measure strain, temperature, etc. at arbitrary positions along optical fibers are called “distributed optical fiber sensors.”
 Our distributed optical fiber sensors are based on optical frequency shift caused by Brillouin scattering.
-We are focusing on an original distributed sensing technique referred to as “Brillouin optical correlation-domain reflectometry (BOCDR).”
+We are focused on an original distributed sensing technique called “Brillouin optical correlation-domain reflectometry (BOCDR).”
 This technique was invented by Assoc.
 Prof. Mizuno in 2008 (under the supervision of Prof. Hotate, who was a professor at the University of Tokyo and is currently the President at Toyota Technological Institute).
-BOCDR operates by light injection only to the single end of a sensing fiber and has high spatial resolution, random accessibility, and cost efficiency.
-Recently, real-time operation has also been achieved (see this movie), but we still need to tackle some difficulties to put BOCDR into practical use.
-Our first mission is to keep on developing distributed fiber-optic sensing technology with world-top performances (including BOCDR).。
+BOCDR is a distributed sensing method that uses light injection at only one end of the sensing fiber to achieve high spatial resolution, random accessibility, and cost efficiency.
+In recent years, we have even achieved real-time operation with BOCDR (as demonstrated in this movie).
+However, we still face some challenges in bringing BOCDR into practical use.
+Our primary goal is to continue advancing distributed fiber-optic sensing technology and achieving world-class performance (including BOCDR).